belalabdelaty/Summer-2026-internships/README.md

 # Summer 2026 Tech Internships 💻

-Collection of Summer 2026 internship opportunities in tech in EMEA and the USA!
+Collection of Summer 2026 internship opportunities in tech in EMEA and the USA(remote or doesn't require a visa )!

 ## 📌 Legend
 - 🔒 – Internship application is closed